sage-church/shred-inc/README.md

 ## SET UP

+### Access page through web

+The landing page can be found at 'http://shredinc.epizy.com'.

+### Download and run page locally

 The file references within the code are written so that all files will need to be saved within the same folder.

-Once the files are correctly stored in the same folder together, the 'index.html' file can be opened within a browser in order to display the landing page.
+Once the files are correctly downloaded and stored in the same folder together, the 'index.html' file can be opened within a browser in order to display the landing page.

 No installations/programs are needed aside from the project files to view the page.